 2. Replace Fossil fuel based heat with electrically based Heat

-Constellation Heating uses its Star Heater to repurpose heat to maintain pool temperatures.
-So warm pools, and no energy goes to waste.
+Constellation Heating uses its Star Heater to repurpose heat to maintain pool temperatures, replacing more emission intensive techniques such as gas heating.

 A car and truck wash in Idaho replaced its fossil-fuel based gas heating system with a Bitcoin mining heating system, using a Fog Hashing B6 immersion tank and Bitcoin ASIC miners to generate heat.